wayfair-incubator/telefonistka/README.md

 <!-- markdownlint-enable MD033 -->

-Telefonistka is a Github webhook server/Bot that facilitate change promotion across environments/failure domains in IaC GitOps repos.
+Telefonistka is a Github webhook server/Bot that facilitate change promotion across environments/failure domains in Infrastructure as Code GitOps repos.

 It assumes the [the repeatable part if your infrastucture is modeled in folders](#modeling-environmentsfailure-domains-in-an-iac-gitops-repo)